Applying to Medical School

 It is important to submit these to the medical schools within 2-3 weeks of receiving them.
 Many schools view your level of interest in their institution by how rapidly you respond.
 Note: when you submit, you will have to pay a fee.

-Schedule an interview preparation appointment with your assigned career advisor by calling the Career Center at (315)859-4346 or by emailing your advisor directly.
-Practice interviews will be conducted via Zoom.
+Schedule an interview preparation appointment with the Health Professions Advisor through Google Calendar or your assigned career advisor by calling the Career Center at (315) 859-4346 or by emailing your advisor directly.